-We are closely monitoring the impact of the COVID-19 pandemic on our people and business.
-Most of our corporate offices remain closed as a result of the pandemic and we have instructed our non-IBX employees in these offices to work from home until further notice.
+We have continued to closely monitor the impact of the COVID-19 pandemic on our people and business.
 We have announced a phased plan for return-to-office for non-IBX attached sites and have been following this plan to open certain offices with occupancy limits as local conditions allow.
-Additionally, we continue to limit our employee travel and continue to either postpone or virtualize our global events.
+We continue to limit our employee travel and continue to either postpone or virtualize our global events.